hotwax/oms-documentation/Journeys/Email integration/Promise date change communication.md

 ### Step 2: Prepare for Email Notification

-The BulkSendPromiseDateChange service identifies all the updated sales order items whose promise dates have changed between the `fromDate` and `toDate` and gathers order context needed to hand off to the Marketing Automation Platform.
+The bulkSendPromiseDateChange service identifies all the updated sales order items whose promise dates have changed between the `fromDate` and `toDate` and gathers order context needed to hand off to the Marketing Automation Platform.

 ### Step 3: Call `sendDeliveryDateChangedNotification` service
-After bringing all the updated items in response, the BulkSendPromiseDateChange service calls the `sendDeliveryDateChangedNotification` service for each item.
+After bringing all the updated items in response, the bulkSendPromiseDateChange service calls the `sendDeliveryDateChangedNotification` service for each item.

 #### Service Details:
 ```